-We study History by starting with something that is real to the children.
-We have previously studied Tonbridge in Geography, so we make connections by looking at Tonbridge Castle in History.
-We start by discussing and comparing their own homelife and what is in their homes e.g. a television; different bedrooms; plumbing.
-We move from this to a visit to the castle and they look at similarities and differences between what home life was like in the Norman era.
+We study history by starting with something that is real to the children.
+They have previously studied Tonbridge in Geography, so we make connections by looking at historical homes in Tonbridge.
+They start by discussing and comparing their own home life and what is in their homes e.g. a television; different bedrooms; plumbing.
+They move from this to a visit to the local area with a focus on Tonbridge Castle and they look at similarities and differences between what home life was like in the Medieval times.

-We expand their historical understanding further by taking them back in time to a civilisation e.g Egyptians.
+We expand their historical understanding further by taking them back in time to an ancient civilisation - the Egyptians.
 We explain how we find out about the past even though we were not alive then by using primary and secondary sources.
-We are introduced to simple investigative questions e.g. How can we find out about what the Egyptians ate?
+We introduce them to simple investigative questions e.g. How can we find out about what the Egyptians ate?

-We expand the use of primary and secondary sources this further by looking within the Roman Era where we are taught to sequence significant events and look at the cause and effect of the Roman invasion and occupation of Britain.
-We build on this by continuing to look at different primary sources, secondary sources and artefacts and how these impact on our lives today e.g. roads.
+We expand the use of primary and secondary sources further by looking at the Roman era where the children are taught to sequence significant events and look at the cause and effect of the Roman invasion and occupation of Britain.
+We build on this by continuing to look at primary sources, secondary sources and artefacts and how these impact on our lives today e.g. Roman roads.

-We move onto the Vikings, where children use their understanding from the Romans in Year 3 and begin to understand that we can draw our own conclusions.
-We sequence events within the Viking era and they can give substantiated and focused responses in response to the usefulness and reliability of different sources e.g. if you only look at what the monks had written, you’d see them as villains.
+We move onto the Vikings, where the children use their understanding from the Romans in Year 3 and begin to understand that they can draw their own conclusions.
+They sequence events within the Viking era and they learn to give substantiated and focused responses about the usefulness and reliability of different sources e.g. if you only look at what the monks had written, you would see them as villains.

-We use the connections from Years 3 and 4 to explore a significant historical event in depth eg. The Great fire of London.
-We use a range of different sources to draw conclusions and validate their opinions.
+Pupils use the connections from Years 3 and 4 to explore a significant historical event in depth - The Great Fire of London.
+They use a range of different sources to draw conclusions and validate their opinions.

-We gain the understanding of significant events is explored further through our immediate area.
-We explore the impact the Industrial Revolution had on the local area, Royal Tunbridge Wells.
-We evaluate sources independently, using and applying historical enquiry skills learned over the previous years to explain developments in the local area and their impact on our lives today.
+The understanding of significant events is explored further through our immediate area.
+We explore the impact the Industrial Revolution had on Victorian Britain including its impact on the local area, Tonbridge.
+They use and apply all the historical enquiry skills learned over the previous years to explain economic and social developments during the Victorian era and their impact on our lives today.